 Healthy fats.
 Healthy fats, such as omega 3 fatty acids help the brain function more efficiently.
 Other sources of healthy (unsaturated) fats include unsalted nuts (peanuts, cashews, almonds, etc.) and fatty fish (salmon, sardines, mackerel, etc.)

-Studies indicate elevated cholesterol levels associated with diets high in unsaturated fats (processed foods, fast foods, and foods with little nutritional value) nearly doubled the risk of Alzheimer’s disease.
-In comparison, a diet high in healthy fats as described above lowered the risk of developing Alzheimer’s.7
+Studies indicate elevated cholesterol levels associated with diets high in unsaturated fats (processed foods, fast foods, and foods with little nutritional value) nearly doubled the risk of some brain health challenges.
+In comparison, a diet high in healthy fats as described above lowered the risk of developing brain health challenges.7

 Brain Detox Pathways

-In addition to avoiding heavy metals and maintaining a diet that maintains brain health, removing existing toxins from the brain is just as important.
-Instead of being fixated on the various symptoms of neurodegenerative diseases, emphasis must be placed on getting to the cause of the issue.
+In addition to avoiding heavy metals and maintaining a diet that supports brain health, removing existing toxins from the brain is just as important.
+Instead of being fixated on the various symptoms of neurodegeneration, emphasis must be placed on getting to the cause of the issue.

 This means focusing on the cellular level, where the heavy metals are most dangerous.
 The best results are achieved when the various brain neurons, functions, and systems are kept healthy.
 Doing so allows the body to remove heavy metals safely and effectively.